garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Unity.md

-- all parts of our design have some commonality so that they are perceived as a whole
+- all parts of our design have some commonality so that they are perceived as a whole![[Pasted image 20240327001437.png]]